2023 Best Value Journalism Bachelor's Degree Schools in the Southeast Region

 Out-of-state tuition fees for undergraduate students at UF are $28,659 per year.
 On average, journalism graduates from UF take out $16,650 in student loans while working on their Bachelor's Degree.

-UF excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Journalism Bachelor’s Degree Schools in the Southeast Region list.
+As a testament to the quality of education it offers, UF also is in the top 10% of our Best Journalism Bachelor’s Degree Schools in the Southeast Region ranking.

-A rank of #2 on this year’s list means Rust College is a great value for journalism students working on their bachelor’s degree.
-Rust College is a small private not-for-profit school located in the distant town of Holly Springs.
+Out of the 57 schools in the Southeast Region that were part of this year’s ranking, Rust College landed the # 2 spot on the list.
+Rust College is a small private not-for-profit school located in the town of Holly Springs.

 Out-of-state tuition fees for undergraduate students at Rust College are $9,900 per year.